quintonwall/simpletradingbot/README.md

 # How to write an Algorithmic Trading Bot in Python with Polygon.io

 Algorithmic trading, or *algotrading*, has become increasingly accessible to individual developers,  traders, economics students.
 In face, with a little bit of Python knowledge, anyone can write a simple algotrading bot using historical market data provided by [Polygon.io](https://polygon.io) Let me show you how.

 This blog will guide you some of the most common requirements you may encounter when building your own algotrading process, and how you could combine these into a simple trading bot.
 All you need to create the trading bot is a [free Basic plan](https://polygon.io/pricing?utm_campaign=quintontradingbot) to access  historical data via the basic plan.
+I will cover some real-time use cases for completeness.
+This requires a paid subscription, but it's not required to build the basic bot.

 ## Set Up Your Polygon.io Account
 - Sign up on the [Polygon.io](https://polygon.io/pricing?utm_campaign=quintontradingbot) website and select the basic plan.
 After registration, you'll receive an API key, or you can obtain this from within the dashboard at any time.
 - Ensure you have Python installed, and install the necessary libraries

 ```bash
 pip install polygon-api-client pandas numpy requests